In this guide we’ll look at the best bird tables for the money.

 The birds in my garden took to this feeding table straight away and I found it easy to keep clean.

 This is a solid and durable large-sized bird table that looks great and will attract a range of birds to your garden.
+It’s one of the best bird tables that will suit all types of gardens.

 The table has a solid wooden construction and is made using FSC approved timber.
 The 4.5 height is designed to enable you to view the birds easily from a seated position.
 This makes it easy to sit indoors or on the patio and still be able to get a great view of the birds as they come to feed.